 As a class 3 felony, a First Degree Arson conviction carries a possible fine of up to $750,000.

 Sentenced as a Violent Crime When an Explosive is Used

 There is a caveat in the statute.
 When an explosive device is used, a harsher sentence is enforced.
 While still a class 3 felony, a person convicted of 1st Degree Arson for using an explosive will be sentenced pursuant to the mandatory sentence for violent crimes.
 This is found under Colorado statute 18-1.3-106, and means they could face between 8 and 24 years in prison with 5 years of parole.

 An aggressive criminal defense attorney fighting on your behalf is invaluable.

 Defense for First Degree Arson Charges in Denver

 The District Attorney has the burden of proof in criminal cases in Adams, Douglas, or El Paso County, and this includes First Degree Arson charges.
 They must prove that you knowingly set fire to or caused a building to be damaged by fire.
-The criminal defense attorneys at O'Malley and Sawyer have a thorough understanding of criminal law, and we know when the DA isn't meeting this standard.
+The criminal defense attorneys at Sawyer Legal Group, LLC have a thorough understanding of criminal law, and we know when the DA isn't meeting this standard.
 We fight hard to highlight the flaws in the District Attorney's case in order to illustrate that you are being wrongly charged.
 The involvement of one of our hard-hitting defense attorneys aggressively fighting for you in the courtroom often results in charges being dropped or sentences being greatly reduced.